CodeStage/PhotoAppChallenge/Readme.md

 Making use of auto-layout, size classes and dynamic type, each component has only a single implementation that supports all platforms.

 ### The photo store
 A photo is replesented by a `Photo` object, which contains the actual image and a description. `StockPhotoStore` provides a couple of low-res stock photos which the app can use without accessing the camera roll.

+**If you want to acces the device's photos** you can do so by replacing `StockPhotoStore` with `DevicePhotoStore` in the `GalleryCollectionViewController`.
+I'm not offering this as default or through the UI, because it's not available on the Apple TV and has some issues when loading photos from iCloud storage.

 ### The gallery view
 `GalleryCollectionViewController` is the root view controller of the dem app.
 It uses `GalleryCollectionViewCell` to display miniaturised versions of the photos.
 Note that there is no offline optimization, so using a very large number of photos might raise performance issues.
 Tapping one of the cells - or selecting one with the TV remote - will show the select image modally.